On My Kids Plate

 Why We Love Raspberry Thumbprint Cookies

-• Tender Buttery Cookies– These delicious buttery cookies are tender and delicious, and just melt in your mouth when you bite into them.
-The fruit in the center of each cookie gives this dessert a delicious pop of fruit flavor in these classic thumbprint cookies.
+• Tender Buttery Cookies– These delicious buttery cookies are tender and just melt in your mouth when you bite into them.
+The sweet raspberry jam in the center of the cookie dough gives this dessert a delicious pop of fruit flavor in these classic cookies.

 • Great Cookie For Christmas or Valentine’s Day- Raspberry thumbprints are a great Christmas cookie for around the Christmas tree.
-These jam thumbprint cookies are fun to make with the kids, and are delicious on cookie trays and for cookie exchanges.
+These jam thumbprint cookies are fun to make with the kids, and are perfect for the holiday season on cookie trays and for cookie exchanges.
 This recipe is also great for Valentine’s Day or Mother’s Day too!

 • Simple Ingredients– These cookies have simple ingredients that can be found in most kitchens, and are pretty easy to make overall.

-If you love the fruity taste of these cookies, you’ll love my soft lemon sugar cookies or my fresh raspberry cupcakes with cream cheese frosting!
+If you love the fruity taste of these cookies, you’ll love these soft lemon sugar cookies, the cheery orange cranberry cookies with sweet orange glaze, or my fresh raspberry cupcakes with cream cheese frosting!

 I made these cookies for a party recently.
-While the kids tended to be pulled towards cookies with brightly colored sprinkles like my frosted sugar cookie bars, the adults couldn’t stop snacking on these raspberry thumbprint cookies.
+While the kids tended to be pulled towards cookies with brightly colored sprinkles like my frosted sugar cookie bars, the adults couldn’t stop snacking on the raspberry thumbprint cookie recipe.

 Ingredients For Raspberry Thumbprint Cookies

-Ingredients for raspberry thumbprint cookies in bowls with lables
+Ingredients for raspberry thumbprint cookies in bowls with text labels on a counter.

 • 1/2 cup butter – 1 stick (unsalted, softened)